 Some observations so far…

 2/ While aware of GraphQL, I haven’t actually worked on a GraphQL project – so I’ve got a learning curve.
-It’s baked into Redwood’s “cells” (full stack data-aware scaffolding), and incorporated in generating shared Typescript types.
-I’m hoping that after using it I become more comfortable with it and appreciate why it would be “best practice” to use it.
+It’s baked into Redwood’s “cells” (full stack data-aware scaffolding) and used to generate shared Typescript types.
+I hope that I become more comfortable with GraphQL and appreciate why it would be “best practice” to use it.
 Right now, it feels like an unnecessarily complicated add-on.

 My first inclination was to go around GraphQL and just call my nifty new Redwood serverless functions.
 However, it wasn’t easy to support user authentication unless going through GraphQL.

-Of the other hosting providers, only Render offered included Postgres hosting.
+Of the other supported hosting providers, only Render included Postgres hosting.
 Getting set up on Render was quick and easy.
 The only hitch was a free Render instance isn’t beefy enough to run Redwood.
 You have to pay for at least 1GB of memory out of the gate to be able to build your project.
-To be fair, the same is true with Heroku.
+To be fair, the same is true with my usual NERP setup on Heroku.

 The reason I need a powerful full-stack platform like Redwood (that is easy to set up) is that I create a lot of prototype SAAS projects.
-The successful ones get handed off to other engineering teams, so it’s important to use common and well-documented technologies.
+I hand off the successful ones to other engineering teams, so using common and well-documented technologies is important.
 For the last few years, we’ve used our own propriety boilerplate project to get started.

 I’m optimistic that if Redwood continues to work well, we can replace that boilerplate with a manual Redwood setup script.
 To that end, I’ve included the script I followed for my first two Redwood projects below.
 Please leave me a comment and let me know your impressions below.